warp-contracts/academy/redstone-academy-docs/docs/pst/tests/preparations.md

 }
 ```

-It hits the Arweave endpoint and mine a block.
-We will need to call this function whenever we will want to post a transaction to Arweave.
+We need to call this function so the transaction will be available on Arweave instance.
 As we deployed a contract in previous step, let's finish our `beforeAll` callback with calling `mineBlock` function:

 ```js
 await mineBlock(arweave);